jaidevxb/jaidevxb/README.md

 ### 📝 Note

-- As a first-year student, I’ve just started solving problems and am actively learning DSA.
-My LeetCode stats are in the early stages of development.
+- As a first-year engineering student, I am actively learning and growing in the fields of AI and Data Science.
+My journey is focused on building a solid foundation to excel in my aspirations.

 <br /><br />

 [![LeetCode Stats](https://leetcard.jacoblin.cool/JaidevB?theme=dark&font=Cabin)](https://leetcode.com/JaidevB)